 Apply a layer of primer to the surface of the vanity using a paint roller to create an even coat.
 Allow the primer to dry overnight before continuing.

 Step 8: Add Topcoat Layers

 Paint a color topcoat over the primer using epoxy-based paint and a paint roller.
 Make certain the coating is even, using several light layers of paint to build up your final coat rather than a single heavy layer.
 Wait about an hour after each layer to start the curing process before applying the next layer of paint.
 Allow the paint to cure for 24 hours after you have applied the final layer.

-Cover the paint layer with a polyurethane finish to seal the paint and create a wear layer that protects the paint from normal wear and tear.
-Use the roller to apply the polyurethane, covering the paint in three layers and allowing each layer to dry for two hours before applying the next.
-Allow the polyurethane to dry completely according to the drying time recommended by the manufacturer before reinstalling fixtures.
+Cover the final paint layer with a polyurethane finish to seal the paint and create a wear layer that protects the paint from normal wear and tear.
+Apply the polyurethane with a roller, covering the paint in three layers and allowing each layer to dry for two hours before applying the next.
+Before reinstalling the fixtures, allow the polyurethane to dry completely according to the drying time recommended by the manufacturer.

-Use the screwdriver and wrench to reattach the fixtures to the vanity.
+Use a screwdriver and wrench to reattach the fixtures to the vanity.
 Place a bead of caulk around the base of each fixture where it joins the vanity to create a waterproof seal.
 Smooth the bead with a wet fingertip.
-Allow the caulk to dry overnight then turn on the water supply and use the vanity as normal.
+Allow the caulk to dry overnight; then turn on the water supply and use the vanity as normal.

 Larry Simmons is a freelance writer and expert in the fusion of computer technology and business.
 He has a B.S. in economics, an M.S. in information systems, an M.S. in communications technology, as well as significant work towards an M.B.A. in finance.
 He's published several hundred articles with Demand Studios.